VerenaK90/Clonal_hematopoiesis/README.md

 ### Parameter estimation

 As with the simulated data, we used SCIFER in conjunction with pyABC to estimate parameters.
-To re-run the analysis refer to the folder (Parameter_estimation)[Parameter_estimation] and modify (Run_model_scWGS.R)[Run_model_scWGS.R] according to the sample specification, with emphasis on the following information
+To re-run the analysis refer to the folder [Parameter_estimation](Parameter_estimation) and modify [Run_model_scWGS.R](Run_model_scWGS.R) according to the sample specification, with emphasis on the following information

 - `patient.id`, the ID/name of the analyzed subject
 - `age`, the age (in days; can be retrieved from MetaData/Sample_info_published_data.xlsx)